Find out if your company and employees meet the EMI scheme criteria

 First to understand, are the general requirements of an EMI scheme.

-This covers such issues as what the purpose of the scheme has to be (to retain or recruit employees), how many shares you can grant an employee (max value of £250,000, based on UMV), and the most that a company can grant (£3m unexercised options at any one time, based on UMV).
+This covers such issues as what the purpose of the scheme has to be (to retain or recruit employees), how many shares you can grant an employee (max value of £250,000 within a three year period, based on UMV), and the most that a company can grant (£3m unexercised options at any one time, based on UMV).
 To the extent that amounts are granted over these limits, then they will not be qualifying.
 Further details can be found at:

 The next step is to assess whether your company itself meets the criteria to qualify for EMI.